 All About Rules

-These beliefs make perfect sense when you consider the developmental process teens must go through on their journey towards independence.
-During adolescence, teens need to separate themselves from parents so they can learn to navigate the world on their own.
-Parents are the guides along the journey.
-But their guidance must not be about control.
+These beliefs make sense when you consider the developmental process teens must go through on their journey towards an independent adulthood.
+Young people need to separate themselves from parents so they can learn to navigate the world on their own.
+Parents are the guides along the journey — but our guidance must not be about control.
 Rather, it must be about keeping teens safe and helping them get their bearings so they can ultimately find their own way.
 Conflict often occurs when parents try to control an area their teen feels is off limits.
 The key is to learn which aspects teens feel we do and do not have a say in.
 Then, we can create rules they’ll more likely follow and less likely rebel against.

-Make Rules About Safety
+1) Make Rules About Safety

-Make Rules About Values
+2) Make Rules About Values

-Make Rules About How to Act in Society
+3) Make Rules About How to Act in Society

 If it Really is Personal

-If you can’t fairly frame a rule to be about values, safety, or behaving appropriately in society, consider whether your concern is really in “personal territory.”
-Sometimes the best thing you can do, in this case, is to take a breath and let it go.
-Entering this area might backfire.
-Your teens might view your concern as an effort to control them or interfere with their growing independence.
+If you can’t fairly frame a rule around one of those three areas, consider whether your concern is really in “personal territory.”
+Take a breath and remember that entering this area might backfire.
+Your teen may view your concern as an effort to control them or interfere with their growing independence.
 This could push them into rebellion or make them less inclined to listen to you in areas they’d otherwise have welcomed your input.
 After you exhale, if the topic still remains critical to you, share your thoughts clearly and honestly.
 Make it about caring, not control.
 Open and straightforward communication is always a good thing.